The Atheist Bible, CC-BY Fabian M. Suchanek

 What are you doing to shed light on it?

-Luke Barnes proposes a variant of the Finetuning argument that uses formal probability theory8.
-It goes as follows:- The physical constants take some values that permit life, and we don’t understand why.
+1. The physical constants take some values that permit life, and we don’t understand why.

-- We assume a uniform probability distribution over all possible values of the physical constants between a reasonable minimum value and a reasonable maximum value.
+2. We assume a uniform probability distribution over all possible values of the physical constants between a reasonable minimum value and a reasonable maximum value.

-- We show that the probability that the constants take their value by chance is vanishingly low.
+3. We show that the probability that the constants take their value by chance is vanishingly low.

-- We show that the probability of the constants taking their value is higher if we assume a conscious agent (God) who set them that way.
+4. We show that the probability of the constants taking their value is higher if we assume a conscious agent (God) who set them that way.

 By the same token, all types of other metaphysical explanations (aliens, gods, etc.) are considered more likely than naturalism in Barnes’ argument.
 The argument does not require these explanations to be probable by themselves.
-Even if it did, it would be hard to determine the probability of the existence of a conscious being who has the power to set the values of physical constants and who precedes the genesis of the universe.
+Even if it did, it would be hard to determine the probability of the existence of a conscious being who has the power to set the values of physical constants and who precedes the genesis of the Universe.
 What is the probability of that being’s existence, and on what basis would we estimate it?
 If we just assume that this probability is high because “God” is our go-to hypothesis, or because God is “simple”, then we still do not actually prove a high probability of God’s existence.
 Rather, we presume it.

-Furthermore, despite its sophistication, Barnes' argument suffers from similar weaknesses as do the other arguments we have examined in this chapter.
+Furthermore, despite its sophistication, Barnes' argument suffers from similar weaknesses as the other arguments that we have examined in this chapter.
 First, the argument is not (and does not aim to be) a proof for the existence of God.
 It does not provide evidence in the sense of a true theory that predicts the hypothesis.
 This is why the argument does not allow us to make predictions beyond what we already know (namely that the constants take these values).
 Thus, the argument is not an explanation in the sense of this book.

 I don’t want to believe.
 I want to know.